-Heat stress in buildings continues to increase due to ongoing global warming and increasing sealing, especially for buildings located in city centres.
-However, the current state of research still shows numerous uncertainties regarding the evaluation of overheating in buildings.
-For example, there is no internationally uniform standard on how to evaluate the overheating of the interiors of residential buildings.
-In addition, most scientific work focuses on case studies for a specific location without making a spatial comparison between urban and rural areas or between different regional climates within a country.
-The interaction between heat adaptation measures in open spaces and buildings has also been insufficiently researched so far, as well as the reasons for the observed low implementation dynamics of climate change adaptation measures.
+The overheating risk in buildings continues to increase due to the advancing global warming and the increasing sealing in cities.
+However, the current state of research still shows numerous uncertainties regarding the assessment of overheating in buildings.
+For example, there is still no internationally uniform standard on how to assess the overheating evaluation of residential buildings.
+Even the standard that applies in Germany, the DIN 4108-2, does not take into account some relevant factors in its assessment of summer thermal insulation.
+Furthermore, most scientific work concentrates on case studies for a specific location without making a spatial comparison between urban and rural areas or between different regional climates within a country.
+The interaction between heat adaptation measures in open spaces and buildings is also insufficiently researched, as are the reasons for the observed low implementation dynamics of climate change adaptation measures.
 The HeatResBuild project aims to address these relevant research gaps in connection with the IOER research projects HeatResilientCity, Klimakonform and SYSDYM and to develop approaches to solutions.

 In the HeatResBuild project, overheating of buildings is investigated from several perspectives and the following focal points are examined: